1400 Reynolds Ave. Ste 110 Irvine, CA 92614

 Make an Appointment

-Non-healing wounds or ulcers do not follow the usual healing process and are referred to as chronic wounds should they persist beyond 3 weeks.
-Such wounds can be a heavy burden to live with for anyone.
-Still, the board-certified vascular surgeons and specialists at Pedes Orange County are dedicated to administering effective treatment and management solutions to all patients so they may resume a healthy, productive, and pain-free life.
+Non-healing wounds or ulcers, which do not heal beyond three weeks or follow the usual healing process, are referred to as chronic wounds.
+These wounds can be a significant burden, but our board- certified vascular surgeons and specialists are dedicated to providing effective treatment plans to help patients resume a healthy, productive, and pain-free life.

 Types of Non-Healing Ulcers